A Guide To Commercial Test and Tag Services

 Once each electrical item has been tested, it is tagged to confirm its functionality.
 The tag will clearly display who performed the test, the date of the test and when the next test is due.

-What electrical equipment needs testing and tagging?
+What electrical equipment requires a test and tag?

 As a starting guide, here is what electrical equipment needs to be tested and how often: